aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 #### Authorisation

-You can use GCP's [Cloud SDK](https://cloud.google.com/sdk) to interact with the varying services.
+You can use GCP's [Cloud SDK](https://cloud.google.com/sdk) to interact with the varying GCP services.
 When you're using the SDK for the first time, you are to provide authorisation using a user or service account.
 In AI Singapore's context, unless your use case concerns some automation or CI/CD pipelines, you will probably be using your user account